Foundation Board Applications

 - Duty of Obedience: Board members bear the legal responsibility of ensuring that the organization complies with the applicable federal, state, and local laws and adheres to its mission.

 When will I be notified if I have been selected?

 How often do board nominations occur?

-The Foundation can have a call for nominations whenever a Board vacancy needs to be filled, generally, this occurs in January each year.
+The Foundation can call for nominations whenever a Board vacancy needs to be filled; generally, this occurs in January each year.